fmguerreiro/gurps-companion-app/README.md

 ##  Acknowledgments

-- The creators of the [template](https://github.com/PEZ/rn-rf-shadow) for react native + shadow cljs template for which the framework of this app was built upon.
+- The creators of the [template for react native + shadow cljs](https://github.com/PEZ/rn-rf-shadow) from which this app was built from.

 [**Return**](#-overview)